 Social Science Research Coordinator

-Maintain and file forms and documents, including consent forms and master subject logs.
+- Maintain and file form and documents, including consent forms and master subject logs.

 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):

 - General understanding of scientific theory and methods.